 As well as wildlife, there are adventure playgrounds (including a very unique-looking elephant slide) giant maze and ginormous indoor soft play complete with beehive maze, slides, ball pit and ride-on tractor area.
 The zoo has been criticised for its creationist undertones, although these are fairly discrete nowadays and it’s easy to enjoy the animals and kiddy entertainment.

-21. Get back to nature at National Trust Tyntesfield
+21. National Trust Tyntesfield

 This handsome gothic-style Victorian mansion sits in beautiful National Trust-protected grounds, surrounded by countryside.
 There’s acres of space to explore with kids, plus a natural play area, logs to balance on and excellent family-friendly activities that take place all year-round.
 From themed trails and storytelling to a magnificent pumpkin display, Victorian Christmas and family workshops, it’s a gorgeous place to escape to for a nature-filled day.

-22. Spend a family day out at Avon Valley Adventure & Wildlife Park
+22. Avon Valley Adventure & Wildlife Park

 During school holidays, the attraction puts on enchanted trails (we’ve got up close to an actual unicorn before!
 Well…a pony with a rainbow mane, but still!), lambing events, meet and greets with beloved characters like Peppa and a Christmas extravaganza among other things.